Unthrottled/blog/_posts/2017-06-18-Circuit-Breakers.md

 - Fallback and gracefully degrade when possible.
 - Enable near real-time monitoring, alerting, and operational control.

-The rest of the post will run of the exampl project demstrating some of Hystrix's functionality.
+The rest of the post will run of the example project demonstrating some of Hystrix's functionality.

 So let us say that we have our Zeta client wrapping in a Hystrix command now.
 When the application starts, the circuit is in the closed state, our feign Zeta has been behaving well so far.
 However, without changing the number of synchronized requests to Zeta, just turning the power switch off.
-This will result in the volume circle to go from jolly green to sickly yellow and evetually dead red.
+This will result in the volume circle to go from jolly green to sickly yellow and then soon to be dead red.
 You will notice that before the circle goes to red, the circuit still remains closed, we have not met the triggering threshold.
 However, once the circuit opens, the monitor circle becomes a nice shade of red.
 The circuit is now open, and using the fall back method.